-Machine Learning is the science of getting computers to learn and act like humans do, and improve their learning over time in autonomous fashion, by feeding them data and information in the form of observations and real-world interactions.
+According to TechEmergence machine learning is the science of getting computers to learn and act like humans do, improving their learning over time in an autonomous fashion, by feeding them data and information in the form of observations and real-world interactions.

-Machine learning could also be used in the world of banking to help solve specific problems, specifically money laundering and fraud, but as well as helping with the accuracy and efficiency of credit application.
-By combing through large sets of data looking for any unusual behaviour banks can spot potential fraud before it happens, rather than having to deal with the situation after fraud has already occurred marking a large step forward in the realm of banking security.
-Similarly analysing this data using machine learning can identify any patterns which show signs of nefarious activity (for money laundering), upon which these patterns are shared with the relevant agencies in order to track down those responsible.
-Regarding credit application, by looking at a client’s age, credit score, postcode and more an AI can make a decision on whether an applicant is acceptable for credit with the belief that by being completely impartial the AI is likely to provide the most accurate results.
+Machine learning could also be used in the world of banking to help solve specific problems, such as money laundering and fraud, as well as helping with the accuracy and efficiency of credit application.
+By combing through large sets of data looking for any unusual behaviour banks can spot potential fraud before it happens, rather than having to deal with the aftermath of fraud, marking a large step forward in the realm of banking security.
+Similarly, analysing data using machine learning can help to identify any patterns which show signs of nefarious activity (such as money laundering), upon which these patterns are shared with the relevant agencies in order to track down those responsible.

-Other applications of machine learning in banking are the likes of Chatbots which have the ability to understand context and are designed to answer questions posed by customers, mimicking human language as closely as possible, as well as performing simple banking tasks such as money transferring.
+Chatbots are another way of applying machine learning in banking, chatbots have the ability to understand context and are designed to answer questions posed by customers, mimicking human language as closely as possible, as well as performing simple banking tasks such as money transferring.
 If the chatbot can’t answer a user’s question it will pass the customer to a member of staff.
-Investment research is the process of building virtual agents that can perform investment research to near-human levels, they can go through the likes of SEC filings and market data, even doing company validation using the same inputs that a human analyst would receive upon which it can return text similar but not yet identical to human language.
+Investment research is the process of building virtual agents that can perform investment research to near-human levels, they can go through the likes of SEC filings and market data, even doing company validation using the same inputs that a human analyst would receive.

 We are living in a constantly changing world and we must adapt to it.
-Machine learning is one of the ways banks can go with the flow of innovation and there are numbers of reasons why they should.
+Machine learning is one of the ways banks can improve innovation and stay ahead of the emerging digitally-advanced start-ups.